 Improper installation and operation could cause personal injury and/or equipment and property damage.
-Read and understand labels and the Owner's Manual before installing, operating or making adjustments.
+Read and understand labels and the Owner's Manual before installing, operating, or making adjustments.

-- Driver to keep bystanders minimum of 25 feet away from operating spreader. - Before working with the spreader, secure all loose-fitting clothing and unrestrained hair. - Before operating the spreader, verify all safety quards are in place. - Before servicing the spreader, wait for conveyor and spinner to stop. - Do not climb into or ride on spreader.
+- Driver to keep bystanders minimum of 25 feet away from operating spreader. - Before working with the spreader, secure all loose-fitting clothing and unrestrained hair. - Before operating the spreader, verify that all safety guards are in place. - Before servicing the spreader, wait for conveyor, auger, and spinner to stop. - Do not climb into or ride on spreader.

 Overloading could result in an accident or damage.
-Do not exceed GVWR or GAWR ratings as found on the driver-side door cornerpost of the vehicle.
-See Loading Section to determine maximum volumes of spreading material.
+Do not exceed GVWR or GAWR ratings as found on the driver-side vehicle door cornerpost.
+See Loading section to determine maximum volumes of spreading material.